Sign up to create your custom IntoAlbania trip

-This bazaar is one of the oldest in Albania!
-The construction of the beautiful and rich bazaar of Krujë dates back to over 400 years ago.
-It was the starting point of free trade among the city’s best merchants.
-It is in this particular bazaar that they began to officially exchange various kinds of goods [...]
+The Kruja Bazaar is famous for being one of the oldest in Albania.
+The construction of the beautiful and fascinating marketplace of Krujë dates back over 400 years, and was the starting point of free trade among the city’s most established merchants.
+It is in this particular bazaar that traders first began to officially exchange various [...]

 Located at the very heart of Tirana, the Skanderbeg Statue sits in the square named after the great hero (Skanderbeg Square).
 Partly due to its prime positioning, this became perhaps the best-known Skanderbeg monument!
 In 1968, the monument made its way to the square, on the occasion of Skanderbeg’s 500th death anniversary.
 Three talented Albanian [...]

 The major coastal city of Durrës stretches along the Adriatic Sea coast with a significantly long coastline.
 To this day, this ancient Illyrian city remains one of the world’s centers of national and international heritage.
 Largely due to its geographical position, it was historically the main gateway to the Western Balkans.
 It is one of [...]

 The New Bazaar (Pazari i Ri), one of the oldest and most historical residential neighbourhood in the city of Tirana, has undergone renovation and re-invigoration of late.
 Many of the traditional elements of the old town have been preserved whilst the square has been refreshed with an updated and more modern look.
 The name derives [...]